psu-epl/psu-epl.github.com/index.md

 1. View our [Lab Equipment](/doc/equip) and read the instructions on the equipment you want to use.
 1. Check the calendar for office hours.
 1. Come in during those hours and get trained by a manager on the equipment you want to use.
   - Be sure you've signed a liability waiver!
 1. Once you're trained on a something, you can come in during any office hours and use that equipment.
 1. Pay for parts, materials, and equipment time [online][checkout].
 1. When you've been trained on ALL the equipment you're eligible to become a manager.
-  - This gives you 24 hour card key acccess, although it does come with a lot of responsibility.
+  - This gives you 24 hour card key access, although it does come with a lot of responsibility.
   - [Click here][Become a Manager] to get started.

 # Lab Calendar